 But if you still have concerns, consider a less-formal option.
 The FAR, for example, encourages contracting officers to use alternative dispute resolution proceedings if requested by a contractor.
 You can also request that your contract be equitably adjusted—though similar to claims, requests for equitable adjustment are usually less formal and might be viewed as less adversarial.
 Sometimes these approaches can also save time and money.
 No matter which option you choose, don’t let fear of ruining a relationship stop you from protecting your rights under a contract.

 So that’s it: five things you should know about the basics of claims.
-If you have a dispute with an agency under a contract and are considering a claim, call me to discuss your options.
+If you have a dispute with an agency under a contract and are considering a claim, call us to discuss your options.